By Joe Lewis - Staff Writer

-Offill and Dixon were involved a single vehicle collision on KY 174 in January 2012.
-Offill was alleged to be driving under the influence when the wreck occurred.
+Offill and Dixon were involved a single vehicle collision on KY-174 in January of last year.
+Offill was alleged to be driving under the influence when the wreck occured.

-Dixon was dead on arrival at St. Claire Regional Medical Center in Morehead following the crash.
+Dixon was pronounced dead on arrival after being transported to St. Claire Regional Medical Center in Morehead following the crash.

-Though the charges against Offill are technically dismissed, Commonwealth’s Attorney Brandon Ison pointed out this is not his last word on the matter.
+Though the charges against Offill are technically dismissed, Commonwealth Attorney D. Brandon Ison was quick to point out that this is not his last word on the matter.

-By dismissing the charge without prejudice, the state reserves the right to collect additional evidence and present findings to a grand jury which potentially could indict Offill once again on an array of charges ranging from reckless homicide to murder.
+By dismissing the charge without prejudice, Ison reserves the right to collect additional evidence and re-present his findings to a grand jury, who could potentially indict Offill once again on an array of charges ranging from reckless homicide to murder.